 Like a Gay Cruise?

 You could say there’s only one Eagle, and gay men around the world would know precisely what you mean: hairy, burly, more mature leather-clad men on the prowl and likely more on the kinky and promiscuous side.
 But not all Eagles are created the same.
-LA’s is laid-back and about as threatening as the set of Cheers.
-Seattle’s has a dance floor where random acts of kink can break out in the twinkling of an eye, and NYC’s Eagle is three floors and a rooftop patio of shirtless men wearing harnesses and chaps.
+LA’s Eagle is laid-back and about as threatening as the set of Cheers.
+The Seattle Eagle has a dance floor where random acts of kink can break out in the twinkling of an eye, and NYC’s Eagle is three floors and a rooftop patio of shirtless men wearing harnesses and chaps.
 Generally, the guys get frisky on the weekends after midnight.
 During Pride, you could move that time up to when the doors open.

 Across town in the East Village, The Cock likes to live up to its dive bar reputation, which has everything to do with the mass groping and more downstairs and absolutely nothing to do with poultry, other than the occasional glimpses of the chicken and chicken hawks referenced in cheap ’70s porn.